Guisborough mum jailed for life for toddler's murder

 The judge described the murder as "a horrifying and truly awful crime".

+The court heard emergency services arrived at Hodgson's home to find her mother performing CPR on her in her bedroom, with a paramedic then noticing Daniel lying lifeless next to his mother.

+Desperate attempts were made to save him at the scene and in hospital, but these were in vain.

-In a victim impact statement to the court Daniel's father described how he only knew his son as a baby, before Hodgson had cut off all contact and "disappeared with him".
+In a victim impact statement in court Daniel's father described how he only knew his son as a baby, before Hodgson had cut off all contact and "disappeared with him".

 Mr Green said Daniel had been his entire world and the shocking nature of his death had destroyed his and the rest of his family's lives, leaving him suffering PTSD and night terrors, struggling "to find a way forward".